 When the cooking compartment has cooled down, remove the brown or white residue with water and a soft sponge.

-Note: During operation, reddish spots form on the surfaces.
-This is not rust, but residues from food.
-These spots are not harmful and do not restrict the cleaning ability of the self-cleaning surfaces.
+Note: When the appliance is running, reddish spots form on the surfaces.
+This is not rust, but residue from food.
+These spots are not harmful and do not impair the cleaning ability of the self-cleaning surfaces.